Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 OK, let's go back and revisit `vcl_error`...

-The `vcl_error` subroutine is a tricky one because it exists on _both_ the 'cluster edge' and the 'cluster shield' nodes.
+The `vcl_error` subroutine is a tricky one because it exists on _both_ the delivery node and the fetching node.

-Meaning if you execute `error 401` from `vcl_recv`, then `vcl_error` will execute in the context of the 'cluster edge' node; whereas if you executed an `error` from a 'cluster shield' node state like `vcl_fetch`, then `vcl_error` would execute in the context of the 'cluster shield' node.
+Meaning if you execute `error 401` from `vcl_recv`, then `vcl_error` will execute in the context of the delivery node; whereas if you executed an `error` from a fetching node state like `vcl_fetch`, then `vcl_error` would execute in the context of the fetching node.

-Meaning, how you transition information between `vcl_error` and `vcl_deliver` could depend on whether you're on a 'cluster edge' node or a 'cluster shield' node.
+Meaning, how you transition information between `vcl_error` and `vcl_deliver` could depend on whether you're on a delivery node or a fetching node.

-This is why when on what are typically considered the 'cluster shield' nodes, I don't hardcode them a such.
+This is why when on what are typically considered the fetching nodes, I don't hardcode them a such.
 I use the following conditional check...

 ```
 "node: cluster_" + if(fastly_info.is_cluster_shield, "shield", "edge") + ", " +
 ```

-...this check means if the request is restarted, which we know this causes Fastly's clustering behaviour to stop and for the request to flow through the same 'cluster edge' server for all states, then we can change the reported node to be the 'cluster edge' instead of a 'cluster shield' for states such as MISS/PASS/FETCH.
+...this check means if the request is restarted, which we know this causes Fastly's clustering behaviour to stop and for the request to flow through the same delivery node for all states, then we can change the reported node to be the delivery node instead of a fetching node for states such as MISS/PASS/FETCH.

 > Note: this conditional check could be improved by also checking for the existence of the `Fastly-Force-Shield` header (which we talked about earlier).
 This is because if someone uses that header then it would force Fastly's clustering behaviour to not be stopped.

 To help explain this I'm going to give another _real_ example, where I wanted to lookup some content in our cache and if it didn't exist I wanted to restart the request and use a different origin server to serve the content.

 To do this I expected the route to go from `vcl_recv`, to `vcl_hash` and the lookup to fail so we would end up in `vcl_miss`.
-Now from `vcl_miss` I could have triggered a restart, but anything I set on the `req` object at that point (such as any breadcrumb data appended to `X-VCL-Route`) would have been lost as we transitioned from the 'cluster shield' node back to the 'cluster edge' node (where `vcl_recv` is).
+Now from `vcl_miss` I could have triggered a restart, but anything I set on the `req` object at that point (such as any breadcrumb data appended to `X-VCL-Route`) would have been lost as we transitioned from the fetching node back to the delivery node (where `vcl_recv` is).

 I needed a way to persist the "miss" breadcrumb, so instead of returning a restart from `vcl_miss` I would trigger a custom error such as `error 901` and inside of `vcl_error` I would have the following logic: